The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

 Register to vote online.
 Alternatively, download, print, and fill out the Massachusetts mail-in voter registration form.
-Mail the completed form to your city or town hall.
+Mail the completed form to your Board of Registrars or Election Commission at least 10 days before the election.

 Check your registration status.

-Massachusetts automatically registers eligible individuals to vote through the Department of Motor Vehicles.
+Massachusetts automatically registers eligible individuals to vote through the Registry of Motor Vehicles.

 Voter ID Laws